zakhaev43/Online-Result-Processing-System/README.md

-# Online-Result-Processing-System
-This is a small scale functioning Online-Result-Processing-System project, developed in 2015.

-In the back-end (admin), it has the following features:

-Users management (include admin login/logout)
+# Online Result Processing System

+Welcome to the Online Result Processing System project!
+This project was developed in 2015 and serves as a small-scale functioning system for managing and processing exam results online.

+## Features

+### Back-End (Admin)

+The back-end of the Online Result Processing System offers various administrative features:

-Here there are various types of admin exists like course teacher, head of the examination board and registrar of the university.
-A teacher has only access to the courses he has taught.
-Head of the examination officer has access to courses that was examined in speciific time, registrar has access to everything.
+- **Users Management:** The system includes different types of admins, such as course teachers, head of the examination board, and the university registrar.
+Each admin type has specific access privileges:
+  - Course teachers can only access the courses they have taught.
+  - Head of the examination officer has access to courses that were examined during specific times.
+  - The university registrar has access to all functionalities.

-admin add can new course, delete and edit courses
+- **Course Management:** Admins can add, delete, and edit courses within the system.

-admin can add to the system or edit student information in the system.
-Here admin is registrar
+- **Student Information Management:** The university registrar can add or edit student information in the system.

-admin can add marks for specific students for specific course.
-Here  admin can be anyone
+- **Marks Management:** Admins can input and manage marks for specific students and courses.

+### Front-End

-In the front-end, it has the following features:
+The front-end of the Online Result Processing System provides the following features:

-Homepage: Lists of recently finished exams list and search bar to search results for any students.
-Students can check their exam results
+- **Homepage:** The homepage displays lists of recently finished exams and a search bar where students can search for their results.

-Here i did not used any specific layer like controller, data layer.
-As it was one of my first java project, it was very messy.
-The frontend is purely HTML, CSS, Bootstarp, javascript and JQuery.
-The backend was pure JSP, servlet.
-The database used was oracle.
+- **Exam Results:** Students can check their exam results online through the system.

+## Technology Stack

+As this was one of the first Java projects, the architecture might not be fully organized.
+Here are the technologies used:

+- Frontend: HTML, CSS, Bootstrap, JavaScript, and jQuery.

+- Backend: JavaServer Pages (JSP) and Servlets were used for processing server-side logic.

+- Database: Oracle was used to store the system's data.

+## Note

+Please keep in mind that this project might have some code and design limitations, as it was developed early in the developer's learning journey.

+## Installation

+To set up the Online Result Processing System, follow these steps:

+1. Ensure you have Java Development Kit (JDK) installed on your machine.
+2. Set up the Oracle database and import the provided database schema.
+3. Clone this repository and import it into your preferred Java EE development environment (e.g., Eclipse, IntelliJ).
+4. Configure the database connection details in the application settings.
+5. Deploy the application on your local server.

+## Contribution

+While this project may have some imperfections due to its early development, we welcome contributions from the community to improve and enhance the system.
+If you find any issues or have suggestions for improvement, feel free to submit a pull request.

+## License

+The Online Result Processing System project is open-source and available under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the code as per the terms of the license.

+Thank you for exploring the Online Result Processing System project.
+If you have any questions or need assistance, feel free to contact us.
+Happy coding!